-Similar to Jolly Giant Creek, Janes Creek's headwaters start in the Arcata Community Forest and adjacent Samuels Conservation Easement and flow through the urban neighborhoods of Arcata, west of Jolly Giant Creek, before becoming tidally influenced near Samoa Boulevard where its name changes to McDaniel Slough.
-McDaniel Slough flows into Humboldt Bay through the Arcata Marsh.
-The City has undertaken many restoration and enhancement projects in the Janes Creek watershed, including watershed-wide reed canary grass removal, installation of instream structures, planting native riparian and wetland plants, channel realignment, culvert replacement to improve fish passage, and tide gate removal.
-The McDaniel Slough Project has been the largest project in the Janes Creek watershed which opened tide gates on McDaniel Slough in 2013 and restored tidal action to 212 acres of former tidelands.
-In 2021 the City completed a fish passage improvement project along Janes Creek under Alliance Road. ...
+Similar to Jolly Giant Creek, Janes Creek's headwaters ~~is~~ ~~start~~ in the Arcata Community Forest and adjacent to the Samuels Conservation Easement, and the creek flows through the urban neighborhoods of Arcata, west of Jolly Giant Creek, before becoming tidally influenced near Samoa Boulevard where its name changes to McDaniel Slough.
+McDaniel Slough flows into

+Humboldt Bay through the Arcata Marsh.
+The City has undertaken many restoration and enhancement projects in the Janes Creek watershed, including watershed-wide reed canary grass removal, installation of in-stream structures for fish habitat restoration, planting native riparian and wetland plants, channel realignment, culvert replacement to improve fish passage, and tide gate removal.
+The McDaniel Slough Project has been the City's largest project in the Janes Creek watershed; this project which opened tide gates on McDaniel Slough in 2013, restoring and restored tidal action to 212 acres of former tidelands.
+In 2021, the City completed a fish passage improvement project along Janes Creek under Alliance Road. ...

-~~The Resource Conservation and Management Element contains overall goals and policies for creek management, which are supported by CMP Creek and Wetland Management Plan policies and implementation measures.
-The CMP Creek and Wetland Management Plan provides policy direction for new and modified development along creeks, and for existing activities in creek zones, in order to fully realize the creek's beneficial uses.~~
+The Resource Conservation and Management Element contains overall goals and policies for creek management, which are supported by CMP Creek and Wetland Management Plan policies and implementation measures.
+The CMP Creek and Wetland Management Plan provides policy direction for new and modified development along creeks, and for existing activities in creek zones, in order to fully realize the creek's beneficial uses.

 The Mad River's westernmost reach ~~of the Mad River~~ forms the northern boundary of Arcata's Planning Area.
 The river originates at the northern edge of the Yolla-Bolly wilderness area, in Trinity County, approximately 100 miles southeast of its outlet to the Pacific Ocean.
-Its associated riparian corridor forms the northern portion of the City's perimeter greenbelt and a natural buffer between Arcata and the community of McKinleyville, to the north.
-The Mad River also serves as is the source of drinking water for the City of Arcata.
+The river's ~~its~~-associated riparian corridor forms the northern portion of the City's perimeter greenbelt, and is a natural buffer between Arcata and the community of McKinleyville, to the north.
+The Mad River also serves as~~is~~ the source of drinking water for the City of Arcata.

-Wetlands provide flood protection, groundwater recharge, water quality treatment, food production and wildlife habitat, which are valued by the community.
-Wetlands are highly productive, complex ecosystems, seasonally or permanently saturated, and support specially adapted vegetation.
+Wetlands provide flood protection, groundwater recharge, water quality treatment, food production, and fish and wildlife habitat, which are valued by the community.
+Wetlands are highly productive, complex ecosystems, seasonally or permanently saturated with water, and support specially adapted vegetation.
 Wetlands are often found in transitional zones, or ecotones, between uplands and open water habitats.
-Arcata's marshes may be among the best examples of local wetlands.
+Arcata's marshes may be among the best examples of local wetlands and are reflective of pre-European conditions.

-The Arcata Marsh and Wildlife Sanctuary encompasses 317 acres of diverse marshland and is also home to the City of Arcata's innovative wastewater treatment facility.
-The sanctuary includes freshwater marshes, salt marsh, tidal sloughs, grassy uplands, mudflats, brackish marsh, approximately five miles of walking and biking paths and an Interpretive Center.
+The Arcata Marsh and Wildlife Sanctuary encompasses 317 acres of diverse marshland, and is also home to the City of Arcata's innovative wastewater treatment facility.
+The ~~S~~anctuary includes freshwater marshes, salt marsh, tidal sloughs, grassy uplands, mudflats, brackish marsh, approximately five miles of walking and biking paths and an Interpretive Center.
 By integrating conventional wastewater treatment with the natural processes of constructed wetlands, Arcata has succeeded in turning wastewater into a resource. -A portion of the Arcata Marsh and Wildlife Sanctuary is shown in the photo on the following page.
-The City implemented the McDaniel Slough Restoration Project that removed tide gates, deepened historic slough channels, and removed failing or obsolete levees to restore former tidelands between Humboldt Bay and Samoa Boulevard.
+The City implemented the McDaniel Slough Restoration Project that removed tide gates, deepened historic slough channels, and removed failing or obsolete levees to restore the former tidelands between Humboldt Bay and Samoa Boulevard.